zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 Take notes as you build the example, and get a rough working draft of the code and concept as quickly as possible.
 We are striving for "it works" so that you can share and get feedback from your mentor as quickly as possible.

-Once you've got the draft done, share it over screensharing technology with your mentor.
+Once you've got the draft done, share it over screen sharing technology with your mentor.
 Walk them through the steps it took to create the example.
 You should listen to your mentor's questions and take notes where appropriate.

 This will be a great time to brainstorm for ideas, and discuss more lessons that could be created with your example.

 Don't be surprised if the scope of your example is cut back.
-Knowing what to leave out is a challenge, and we will aggressively work towards that conciceness that we crave at egghead.
+Knowing what to leave out is a challenge, and we will aggressively work towards that conciseness that we crave at egghead.
 The lesson should cover one topic, and one topic only.
 No more, no less.

 ### Choose a title and write a summary